-Astam Dhampus trek in Pokhara is possible all around the year.
-Spring, Autumn and Winter are the best season as the weather is clear with blue skies.
+Astam Dhampus Australian Camp Trek in Pokhara is possible all year round.
+Spring, Autumn and Winter are the best season for this trek as the weather is clear with blue sky.
 You can see the Himalayas from morning to evening.
-Pokhara's Astam, Dhampus and Australian Camp is a great vantage point for Sunrise, Sunset and the Himalayas view.
+Astam, Dhampus and Australian Camp is a great vantage point to see the Sunrise, Sunset and the Himalayan Panorama view.

-Pokhara is a beautiful nature city with mountains and lakes.
-The beautiful green hills and idyllic villages with the eternal Himalayan backdrop makes Pokhara trekking Nepal more attractive.
-The 3 day trek in Pokhara is full of natural and cultural wonders.
+Pokhara is a beautiful nature city of mountains and lakes.
+The beautiful green hills and idyllic villages with the eternal Himalayan backdrop makes 3-day Pokhara trek in Nepal more attractive.
+Hence, Pokhara Trek is full of natural and cultural wonders.
 Pokhara is a tourist hub in Nepal.
-Pokhara offers many short and long treks is best and perfect for all age group trekkers.
-The short Pokhara 3 day trek in Nepal fulfills every trekker's dream come true to see the panoramic Himalayan range and surrounding villages around Pokhara valley.
+Pokhara offers many short and long treks in Annapurna.
+This is the best and perfect for all ages hikers.
+Pokhara Trek 3 days fulfills every trekker's dream come true to see panoramic view of the Himalayan and surrounding villages in Pokhara valley rim.

 - Trek round the natural valley Pokhara

 - Enjoy the panoramic Himalayan view of Annapurna , Dhaulagiri and Lakes.

 - Walk around lake side in Pokhara